daos-stack/daos/docs/admin/starting-daos.md

 - Verify that DAOS is working as expected on the clients, for example by running the `daos system query` and `daos pool list` commands in a parallel shell.

+!!! note
     The `daos` command is a user command that does not need to be run as root.
     Note that only those pools to which a user has access will be reported by the `daos pool list` command.
+The `root` user has no special privileges in DAOS and will also only see pools to which it has access.

 - If the DAOS servers' systemd services have been disabled during a preceding stop of the DAOS system, those services should eventually be re-enabled